The University administration reserves the absolute discretion to determine appropriate

 Educational sanctions provide a student the opportunity to review conduct expectations, understand how behavior can contribute to a positive and beneficial University experience and learn of campus resources which support academic and non-academic success.
 Examples of educational sanctions include writing a research or reflective paper, attending a seminar, or meeting with members of various University offices.

-The following administrative sanctions, listed alphabetically, may be applied in order to hold students accountable for their behavior, to protect the safety of the campus community or to ensure pending business with the Office of Student Conduct is completed.
-This is not exhaustive and any number of the sanctions listed below may be applied simultaneously in any case.
+The following administrative sanctions, listed alphabetically, may be applied in order to hold students accountable for their behavior, to protect the safety of the campus community or to repair harm to the community.
+This list is not exhaustive and any number of the sanctions listed below may be applied simultaneously in any case.

 - Deferred Suspension from the University